marcstampfli/React-Amazon-Clone/README.md

 A clone of Amazon built with ReactJS and Firebase.

-Features and funtionality listing of this project
+## Features and functionality listing

 - Create Account
 - Login / Logout